 DNS Check form for adding a new monitored CAA record, showing the Name, Flag, Tag, and Value fields with an example issue record for letsencrypt.org

-If you'd rather not click through the form for every record, paste a zone file with your existing CAA records, and DNS Check will import them.
-The importer accepts any tag name that's valid under RFC 8659, so unusual or vendor-specific tags come through cleanly even when the add-record form doesn't list them in its tag dropdown.
+If you'd rather not click through the form for every record, paste in a zone file with your existing CAA records and DNS Check will import them.
+The importer accepts any tag that's valid under RFC 8659, so unusual or vendor-specific tags come through even when the add-record form doesn't list them in its dropdown.

 When a CAA record changes, you'll hear about it through your usual notification channels: email, Slack, PagerDuty, webhooks, and the rest.